Khushal Khattak: Death and tribute

-That is the last prayer breathed by Khushal the Khattak.

-He desired before his death that he should be buried in a place where "the dust of Mughal horses’ hoofs may not fall on his grave."
-His wishes were carried out by his friend and his remains were laid at‘Chashmai’ village in the Akora Khattak in Khattaks hills, where many Pashtuns continue to pay tribute and visit his tomb.
+He desired before his death that he should be buried in a place where "the dust of Mughal horses' hoofs may not fall on his grave."
+His wishes were carried out by his friend and his remains were laid at 'Chashmai' village in the Akora Khattak in Khattaks hills, where many Pashtuns continue to pay tribute and visit his tomb.
 His grave carries the inscription: "Da Afghan Pa nang mai watarala toora, nangyalai da zamanai Khushal Khattak Yam" (trans.: "I have taken up the sword to defend the pride of the Afghan, I am Khushal Khattak, the honorable man of the age.")

-Allama Muhammad Iqbal called Khushal the Hakeem and Tabeeb (physician) of Afghan Millat and Afghan Shanas.
-Maj: Roverty and certain other orientalists say that Khushal was not only Afghan Shanas but like Goethe and Shakespeare he was also a great Insan- Shanas (one who knows man) Iqbal expressed his desire that if he knew Pashto he would have translated Khushal's poetry into Urdu or Persian.

-Khushal was a practical man.
-He manifested all those qualities in his living conduct which he wanted to see in a man.
-Allama Muhammad Iqbal, the national poet of Pakistan, said about Khushal: